gopindra/Layerfuse/README.md

 # Layerfuse

-The layerfuse function was developed to merge data between overlapping geopandas.GeoDataFrame objects.
-Unlike the typical merge (or JOIN in the SQL lingo) function that matches data between data tables based on a common shared key value, the function in this module uses overlap between polygons of the GeoDataFrame objects to match attributes.
-If the attributes of a GeoDataFrame A are being merged into a GeoDataFrame B (the SQL analogy would be B LEFT JOIN A), the attribute value of each polygon in B will be a function of the attribute values of the overlapping polygons in GeoDataFrame A. The layerfuse function can handle two types of attributes – size attributes and density attributes – each of which is handled differently.
+The `layerfuse` function was developed to merge data between overlapping `geopandas.GeoDataFrame` objects.
+Unlike the typical merge (or `JOIN` in the SQL lingo) function that matches data between data tables based on a common shared key value, the function in this module uses overlap between polygons of the GeoDataFrame objects to match attributes.
+If the attributes of a GeoDataFrame `A` are being merged into a GeoDataFrame `B` (the SQL analogy would be `B LEFT JOIN A`), the attribute value of each polygon in `B` will be a function of the attribute values of the overlapping polygons in GeoDataFrame `A`.
+The layerfuse function can handle two types of attributes – size attributes and density attributes – each of which is handled differently.

 ## Layerfuse Size Attributes